estebanrfp/dChat/README.md

     *   Open the URL provided by your local server (e.g., `http://localhost:3000` or `http://localhost:5000`).
 4.  **Start Chatting**:
     *   Set your username.
-    *   Open another browser tab/window (or another device on the same network, if `gdb-p2p` P2P layer supports it) to the same URL to simulate another user.
+    *   Open another browser tab/window (or another device on the same network, if `genosdb` P2P layer supports it) to the same URL to simulate another user.
     *   Messages, images, and emojis should sync in real-time.

 ## Project Structure